butttcoin/v1_snapshot/README.md

 This document describes how the ButtCoin will be distributed

 -Anyone who holds more than 100 tokens should be given the new version tokens automatically, as long as it doesn't cost more than $100 for an airdrop.
+Any remainder will be given an option for a self-drop.

 -Anyone who holds 2K or more of tokens will have to wait until their tokens are investigated.
 We were attacked by the scammers (see blacklisted accounts below).